-It’s already March, and the pools and dayclubs in Las Vegas have officialy opened.
-The weather is starting to get warmer, too.
+It’s already March, and the pools and day clubs in Las Vegas have officially opened.

 This week’s forecast shows 70 to 80 degrees Farenheit during the day, and still a cool 50 – 60 degrees Farenheit during the evening.
 I’m so excited for our “winter” to be over, and for warmer temperatures to finally come!
 April and May in Las Vegas has beautiful weather: not too hot, and not too cold.

 Even though summer’s a couple of months away, here’s a list of tasty and unique desserts in Las Vegas to get us in the mood.
 Like all my other articles, I’ll update this list if I find something worthy to add.

 MATCHA Cafe MAIKO | (702) 247 – 1779 | 3400 S. Jones Blvd., Las Vegas NV 89146

 Open Sunday to Thursday: 12 PM to 10 PM, Friday to Saturday, 12 PM to 11 PM

 About 12 minutes away from the Las Vegas Strip

 So you’ve had a matcha green tea latte at Starbucks, but have you tried a matcha parfait (pictured above) or matcha shaved ice?
 You can get both at Matcha Cafe Maiko!

 Cafe Maiko is a really cute cafe in Las Vegas Chinatown that specializes in everything matcha.
 They serve matcha (green tea) flavored soft serve, lattes, coffee & desserts.
 If you just want hot green tea, they have that too.